<h1>Regional Plan</h1> <h1>Regional Plan</h1>

 Components of the Regional Plan

-The Regional Plan is three documents in one: the Regional Transportation Plan (RTP), the Sustainable Communities Strategy (SCS), and the Regional Comprehensive Plan (RCP).
+The Regional Plan is three documents in one:

-An RTP is a federal- and state-mandated planning document prepared by Metropolitan Planning Organizations (MPOs) and Regional Transportation Planning Agencies (RTPAs).
-SANDAG is the designed MPO and RTPA for the San Diego region.
+A Regional Transportation Plan (RTP) is a federal- and state-mandated planning document prepared by Metropolitan Planning Organizations (MPOs) and Regional Transportation Planning Agencies (RTPAs).
 The plan describes existing and projected transportation needs, conditions, and financing affecting all modes of transportation over a planning period of at least 20 years.
+The financial plan required by the RTP outlines estimated revenues and expenses for the projects, programs, and policies that the Regional Plan proposes.

-An SCS is a state-mandated component of an RTP added by Senate Bill 375 in September 2008.
-It integrates transportation, land use, and housing into the planning process to reduce regional greenhouse gas (GHG) emissions from cars and light trucks.
+A Sustainable Communities Strategy (SCS) is a state-mandated component of an RTP added by Senate Bill 375 in September 2008.
+It integrates transportation, land use, and housing into the planning process and must demonstrate how GHG emissions will be reduced to meet state mandated targets.

-An RCP is a state-mandated planning document based on local general and regional plans that integrates land uses, transportation systems, infrastructure needs, and public investment strategies within a regional framework, in cooperation with member agencies and the public.
+A Regional Comprehensive Plan (RCP) is a state-mandated planning document based on local general and regional plans that integrates land uses, transportation systems, infrastructure needs, and public investment strategies within a regional framework, in cooperation with member agencies and the public.

 Resources